sik-flow/sik-flow.github.io/_posts/2019-10-26-Monte_Carlo.md

 ---
 layout: post
-title: Using Monte Carlo Simulation to Determine who Makes More Money at University of Missouri
+title: Who Makes More Money Using a Monte Carlo Simulation
 ---

 {{ page.title }}